Celebrating 42 years of business in Hawke's Bay

 In 1979 Michael Barker returned home from Australia, with experience in both harvesting and earth-moving.
-Within a short time Michael purchased an old "Back hoe".
+Within a short time Michael purchased an old "Back hoe", a TracQuip RM 20.
 Farm drainage was the focus.
-Adding to this, he purchased his first combine.
+Adding to this, he purchased his first combine harvester.
 He became involved harvesting grain growing the business to owning 3 large machines.
-Following on from the success of the harvesting he then purchased a hay contracting business and again expanded that into a silage business.
+Following on from the success of the harvesting he then purchased a hay contracting business, adding this to the harvesting operation, and again expanded into a silage business.
 Wondering how he could improve the 'off' season he sold the old RM20 purchased and introduced the concept of mini excavators into the market.

 Due to this, Barker Contractors specialised in cabling and service work and landed many contracts with the local power company – Centralines, Telecom, plumbers and in fact anyone who needed their machinery.
 At Barker Contractors we knew how to work hard and achieve results with our work, which is why Centralines is still a client of Barker Contractors today, and has been for the past 41 years.

-Barker Contractors were the preferred contractor to SAE Electrical, who specialised in fibre work, putting in broadband for schools.
+Barker Contractors were the preferred contractor to SAE Electrical, who specialised in fibre work, putting in high speed internet into schools.
 Barkers installed the ducts and pits for this work.
 Completing many schools not only in Hawkes Bay, but also Wanganui, Palmerston North, Wairoa, Gisborne, Masterton and had a share of the Auckland market.

-At Barker Contractors we are very proud of the work we do, and completing the installation of 80+kms of irrigation at Cape Kidnappers Golf Course, with Parklands, was a job well done, and one the boys were very proud of.
+At Barker's we are very proud of the work we do.
+Completing the installation of 80+kms of irrigation at Cape Kidnappers Golf Course, with Parklands, was a job well done, and one the boys were very proud of.

 Barkers have spent many hours working for many wineries in Hawkes Bay.
 Installing Nobilo's the new development on Highway 50, both frost and irrigation again was a huge undertaking.
 Craggy Range was an early client and Michael's Company installed all the end assemblies for the vine fencing along with all the irrigation.